LittleKai/ImageTextRetrieval/README.md

 Image Text Retrieval System:

 - Utilizes CLIP (Contrastive Language-Image Pre-training) model for image-text matching.
-- Implements a Flask backend deployed on Google Colab.
+- Implements a Flask backend deployed on Kaggle.
 - Integrates with a Flutter frontend for user interaction.
-- Implements a Flask backend deployed on Google Colab.

 Search Functionality: